sudheerrrrit/simple-snake-game/README.md

 🎨 Custom snake skins (🐍 → 🐉 → 🦎)

 💖 Credits
-Made with ❤️ using HTML, CSS & JavaScript by [Your Name].
+Made with ❤️ using HTML, CSS & JavaScript by [Sudheer Yadav].